How ‘Toke-lahoma’ became the hottest market for weed in America

 Despite other states having more mature marijuana markets, Baker realized Oklahoma had some of the best conditions in the nation for rapid growth.
 There are no caps on the number of cultivation licenses the state will issue.
 Property in Oklahoma is cheap.
 Patients can easily obtain licenses for any stated medical condition.

-Okies are demanding medical marijuana licenses in record numbers.
-The end of the war on weed in Oklahoma is fast becoming a tax and economic windfall for the state far beyond even the best predictions.
+After the 2018 legalization, Okies demanded medical marijuana licenses in record numbers.
+The end of the war on weed in Oklahoma fast became a tax and economic windfall for the state far beyond even the best predictions.

-Two years after Oklahoma voters surprised observers and easily passed State Question 788, the actual growth of the industry has obliterated predictions.
-A lengthy recent profile from the influential Politico officially dubbed Oklahoma “the nation’s hottest weed market.”
+Five years after Oklahoma voters surprised observers and easily passed State Question 788, the actual growth of the industry has obliterated predictions.
+A lengthy profile from Politico officially dubbed Oklahoma “the nation’s hottest weed market.”

 Oklahoma embraces reform

-What’s remarkable is just how fast the changes are occurring given the state’s reputation to outsiders.
+What’s remarkable is just how fast the changes occurred given the state’s reputation to outsiders.
 Oklahoma has long been known as a law-and-order state with some of the toughest drug laws in the nation.
-But attitudes toward marijuana here are shifting rapidly.
+But attitudes toward marijuana started shifting rapidly, both here and across the nation.

 Oklahoma isn’t known for celebrating vice.
 In fact, we’ve long held the dubious title of prison capital of the world.
 But we also distrust government regulation of private markets and believe businesses should be free to compete.
 That’s created conditions for an industry that’s grown far beyond predictions in just a few short years.